Credit:

 What Should You Do Before You Put A Christmas Tree In A Stand?

 When a tree gets cut down, sap hardens at the base and forms a sort of cap that prevents water absorption.
 To keep your Christmas tree alive, cut about half an inch from the tree when you get it home.
-If your stand has a long spike in the middle, this is also the time to bore a pilot hole.
+If your stand has a long spike in the middle, this is also the time to drill a pilot hole.

 Artificial trees don’t require as much prep as real trees do.
 However, artificial trees are susceptible to growing mold just like real trees are.
 After they’ve been in storage for a year, we recommend cleaning it with water and vinegar to freshen it up.